Is your LinkedIn account restricted?

-The funny thing is that my friend was not doing any of the above: They were merely taking advantage of the new LinkedIn feature to tag your connections by looking at the different options that existed and making sure that all connections had the proper tags on them.
-Sure, it generated a lot of clicks, but it obviously was not even closely related to the activity that this person was accused to have been doing.
+The funny thing is that my friend was not doing any of the above; they were merely taking advantage of the LinkedIn feature to tag your connections (now only available in LinkedIn Sales Navigator ) by looking at the different options that existed and making sure that all connections had the proper tags on them.
+Sure, it generated a lot of clicks, but it obviously was not even closely related to the suspicious activity that this person was accused to have been doing in the initial restriction.

-- Anybody who is too “active” and generated a lot of clicks may have their LinkedIn account restricted with no warning.
-If you want to do some research on the social networking site, do it over a few day period to spread out the clicks.
-As you can see from the case study above, the number of clicks you generate are being monitored and not what specific activity you are doing, so anyone could be considered guilty of this.
+- Anybody who is too “active” and generates a lot of clicks may have their LinkedIn account restricted with no warning.
+If you want to do some research on the social networking site, do it over a period of several days to spread out the clicks.
+As you can see from the case study above, the number of clicks you generate are being monitored and not what specific activity you are doing, so any of the millions of profiles on the site could be considered guilty of this by LinkedIn support.

 - You also want to avoid a suspension of your account for another important reason: it took customer service nearly two weeks to get back to my friend with their initial response.
-That’s right, for two weeks my friend was in limbo and couldn’t access their account.
+That’s right: for two weeks, my friend was in limbo and couldn’t access their account.
 Can you live without access to your account for two weeks?
 I’d go crazy!
-And the potential opportunity loss for business is an issue that your company may have to face if you are getting business leads from LinkedIn.
+And the potential opportunity loss for business is an issue that your company may have to face if you are getting business leads and potential connections from LinkedIn.

 - This is a case where LinkedIn was being paranoid and automatically slapping the wrist of an innocent user.
 Who knows what could happen to you?
 Make sure you get into the habit of backing up your LinkedIn connections for these types of worst case scenarios.

 Other Unwritten Violations